samuelsolis/front/README.txt

 Installation:
 ---------------

-1. Upload front_page.module to your MODULES folder.
+1. Upload or copy the 'front' directory and its content to your MODULES folder.

 2. Go to the ADMINISTER section of your drupal site.